thanathip41/tspace-mysql/README.md

 +--------------------------------------------------------------------------+

-// Case #2 : Relationship with 2 relations 'phone' and 'phones' and nested relations to 'user' const users = await new User() .relations('phone','phones')
+// Case #2 : There is a relationship between two entities, 'phone' and 'phones', both of which are related to the 'user' entity through nested relations const users = await new User() .relations('phone','phones')
   .relationQuery('phone' , (query : Phone) => query.relations('user'))